 Negotiations between Israel and the PA have generally assumed Hamas would act as a spoiler.
 Not only would a final-status agreement likely violate its founding principles, but it would also marginalize the movement while vindicating its chief rival, Fatah.

 A Way Forward?

-The United States and European Union provisionally recognized the Palestinian reconciliation government, which the U.S. State Department characterized as "technocratic," and said did "not include ministers affiliated with Hamas."
-A government including ministers from Hamas would have triggered a foreign aid cut-off, as Hamas has not recognized the three principles insisted on by the Quartet (the United States, EU, UN, and Russia): renunciation of violence, recognition of Israel, and acceptance of prior international agreements.
+The United States and the EU provisionally recognized the Palestinian reconciliation government, which the U.S. State Department characterized as “technocratic,” and said did “not include ministers affiliated with Hamas.”
+A government including ministers from Hamas would have triggered a foreign aid cutoff, as Hamas has not recognized the three principles insisted on by the Quartet (the EU, the United States, the United Nations, and Russia): renunciation of violence, recognition of Israel, and acceptance of prior international agreements.

 Hamas entered into the arrangement politically and economically weak.
 But in the weeks since, public support for Abbas and the PA has withered due to the collapse of nine months of intensive negotiations aiming to achieve a final-status agreement—the long-sought two-state solution—and the PA’s security cooperation during the events that precipitated the current round of violence.

 In June 2014, Netanyahu accused Hamas of kidnapping and murdering three Israeli teens in the West Bank.
 Israeli security forces rearrested some of the Palestinian ex-convicts released in the Shalit deal, accusing them of recidivism.
 Indications that a rogue cell carried out the abductions highlighted that the movement’s leadership is unable to control all those affiliated with it, analysts said.